 The Argyle Theatre

-- Crew, 1-3 years ago
+- Performer, 1-3 years ago

 There are some great people at the Argyle.
 The AD and PSM are incredible, and many of the staff members are lovely people.
 Unfortunately, the culture there is extremely unprofessional, especially amongst the crew.
 Many of the crew members have complicated interpersonal relationships that they bring into the workplace, and this has created a general inability to separate work and personal issues.
 While every job requires you to navigate relationships, this job forced me to tiptoe around certain individuals to avoid tantrums and listen to coworkers say truly terrible things about each other on a daily basis.
 The quality of the productions are excellent, and the cast, creative team, and stage management are amazing.
 Unfortunately, the pay is not great here.
 Additionally, I witnessed some egregious safety issues, caused by negligent employees, that were never addressed by management.
 We were lucky to avoid any serious injuries on the productions I was on.
 I would avoid this place, as the toxic workplace is just not worth it.